When most people think of child support in Alberta, they usually think of a set monthly payment that covers daily expenses.

 The Alberta courts will generally consider a family’s historic spending patterns as much as possible when considering whether an expense is necessary under Section 7.

 The intention of child support is to maintain the child’s lifestyle as close as possible to how it was before the parents separated.
 So, if the recipient parent suddenly requests an extraordinary expense that goes against the previous spending history (and is not, therefore, considered necessary for the child), it is less likely to be approved as a Section 7 expense by the court.
+The court typically evaluates such requests based on the best interests of the child and whether the expense in question aligns with their previous standard of living and needs.
+Transparency in financial matters, such as providing full income disclosure in child support cases, is crucial to ensure fairness and accuracy in assessing the ability of each parent to contribute.
+Without proper disclosure, it becomes challenging to determine whether the requested expense is reasonable or sustainable for both parties.

 Section 7 child expenses are discretionary.
 So, with disputes, it can be beneficial to have a child support lawyer argue your case and provide the necessary evidence to back up your claims.